triangledirt/obj/README.md

 Call alib_observe() and alib_classify() as often and in any order you like.

-[If you want to re-use types, de-commission types..]
+[TODO: If you want to re-use types, de-commission types..]

 ## aobj_t